byverdu/byverdu.github.io/_posts/2014-11-16-e2e-tests-with-protractor-and-mocha.md

 title: e2e tests with protractor and mocha.
 ---

 I have just started testing for the last 4 months and I really see the point about it.
-Now, writing code without testing it before feels like if I am doing it wrong.
+Now, writing code without testing it before feels like that I am doing it wrong.
 The only problem is that get used to test takes time (at least for me).

-During the bootcamp that I have been attending, all the tests used to be in ruby using `RSpec` and `Capybara`.
+During the bootcamp that I attended, the tests were written in ruby using `RSpec` and `Capybara`.
 That was really pleasant if you compare it with javascript.
 Like I want to work with javascript I need to get used it, so.

 <!-- more -->